 :crop => :thumb, :gravity => :face, :radius => 20)

-Note that if the image behind the original URL changes, Cloudinary will automatically update the images embedded in your site and all its resized versions.
+Note that if the image behind the original URL changes, Cloudinary will automatically update the images and videos embedded in your site and all its resized versions.

 To summarize, any blogger and any website owner can now deliver its website’s images through a CDN and seamlessly create smartly resized and cropped images in any dimension.
-All that by just adding the Cloudinary resource URL as a prefix to all images.
+All that by just adding the Cloudinary resource URL as a prefix to all images and videos.